SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Dashboards/contract-dashboard.md

 ---
 id:  contract-dashboard
 title: Contract
-sidebar_label: Lesson 3 - Contract Dashboards
+sidebar_label: 3.
+Contract Dashboards
 sidebar_position: 3
 ---

-## Lesson 3 - Contract Dashboards
+## 3. Contract Dashboards

 Dashboards are a powerful feature used to quickly support decisions related to a specific contract.